 A few twitches differentiate these categories for different sounds.
 The entire series comes at the same price, and the cymbals are made from B20 bronze.
 They are then hand-hammered to achieve the unique sounds loved by all drummers.

-Most popular drummers use Byzance cymbals for live and in-studio settings.
+Most popular drummers use Meinl Byzance cymbal for live and in-studio settings.
 Meinl has invested a great deal of reputation in this line.
 And so, you can never go wrong with any products you choose.
 Here are the subgroups

 Byzance Foundry Reserve